Secure authentication via Quantum Physical Unclonable Functions: a review: Theoretical and practical frameworks

 \subsection{Definitions and common assumptions}

 We begin by presenting the definition of a QPUF, originally introduced in \cite{Mina_unitary_qpuf}.
-It is important to note that this and the subsequent definitions have not been reproduced in an unaltered form.
-While our aim is not to change the meaning of the established concepts, we present slightly revised formulations that seek to enhance clarity and remain consistent with the original formalism.
+It should be noted that this and the subsequent definitions are not reproduced verbatim.
+Rather, we introduce two deliberate adjustments.
+First, we allow for the possibility of incorporating more than one security parameter, thereby extending the scope of the formalism.
+Second, in order to keep the exposition clear and reader-oriented, we favor verbal formulations in place of fully technical mathematical expressions.
+These adjustments are not intended to alter the substance of the established concepts; instead, they are meant to offer a slightly different perspective that may facilitate the discussion while remaining faithful to the original framework.

 \begin{definition} $(\{\lambda_i\}, \delta_r, \delta_u, \delta_c )$-QPUF:

 Quantum channel $\Lambda^{ \delta_r, \delta_u, \delta_c}_{\{\lambda_i\}\text{-}\mathrm{QPUF}}$, with $\delta_r, \delta_u, \delta_c \in [0, 1]$, and with a set of security parameters $\{ \lambda_i \mid \lambda_i \in \mathbb{R}, \forall i\}$ that serve to adjust the desired level of security within its associated authentication protocol.
 The channel $\Lambda^{ \delta_r, \delta_u, \delta_c}_{\{\lambda_i\}\text{-}\mathrm{QPUF}}$ must fulfill the following with an overwhelming probability: